ucsc-cgp/sync-agile-boards/README.md

 * https://id.atlassian.com/manage/api-tokens to get the Jira token

 The default location the code searches for the tokens are `~/.zenhub_config`, `~/.github_config`, and `~/.jira_config`, respectively.
-Note that the Jira config file must contain both username and token in the format `you@gmail.com:your-token`.
-For ZenHub and GitHub only the token is necessary.
+Note that the Jira config file must contain both username and token base 64 encoded in the format `you@gmail.com:your-token`.
+For ZenHub and GitHub only the unencoded token is necessary.

 ## Return information from ZenHub